Caswell County, North Carolina: County formation, Revolutionary War, and early governance

-Economic history (1800-2020s)
+Economic history (1800–2020s)

+Antebellum economy

 In the early 1800s, Caswell County's wealthy landowners were moving away from diversified farming and accelerating toward tobacco as a single cash crop.
-This agricultural conversion significantly impacted the growth of the enslaved population, which increased by 54 percent from 1800 to 1810.
+This agricultural conversion had a significant impact on the enslaved population, which grew by 54 percent from 1800 to 1810.

 In 1810, the village of Caswell Court House (later Yanceyville) had one store and a hattery, two taverns, and approximately fifteen homes.
 Not long thereafter, silversmiths, blacksmiths, wheelwrights, coachmakers, and other tradesmen began opening businesses.
 Attorneys, doctors, preachers, and politicians were also drawn to the growing village and county seat.

 Around 1830, Caswell County entered a period of economic expansion known as the Boom Era, which lasted until the outbreak of the American Civil War in 1861.
-Bright leaf tobacco emerged as the county’s dominant cash crop, but the era also saw industrialization flourish, with the rise of flour and lumber mills, a cotton factory, a foundry, and a silk company.
+Bright leaf tobacco emerged as the county's dominant cash crop, but the era also saw industrialization flourish, with the rise of flour and lumber mills, a cotton factory, a foundry, and a silk company.

-Additionally, one of the era’s most notable achievements was the renowned furniture craftsmanship of Thomas Day, a free Black businessman in Milton.
-Day’s creations are now celebrated as a major contribution to American decorative arts.
+Additionally, one of the era's most notable achievements was the renowned furniture craftsmanship of Thomas Day, a free Black businessman in Milton.
+Day's creations are now celebrated as a major contribution to American decorative arts.

 Furthermore, in Yanceyville roads were improved and formally named by 1841.
 By 1852, the town had grown prosperous enough to charter the Bank of Yanceyville, which boasted one of the highest market capitalizations in the state.